 labhiyā ābāra mare

 “If no endeavour is made to attain the highest auspiciousness, then one must take birth again in this mundane world, accept a temporary body, and die once again.”

 “One should understand how rare it is to attain the human form within the cycle of birth and death.”

 (2) The guru is the only captain of the ship to deliver the fallen jīvas across the ocean of repeated birth and death.
-All those persons who do not take refuge in the guru’s feet and attempts to cross the ocean of birth and death by the power of their own intelligence are great fools.
+All those persons who do not take refuge in the guru’s feet, but attempt to cross the ocean of birth and death by the power of their own intelligence are great fools.
 Without following the instructions of the guru, one can never achieve perfection in this world.
 How can one become perfect in order to attain the highest benefit without the instructions of a guru?
-On who is accomplished in the matter of transcendence is suitable to be a guru.
+One who is accomplished in the matter of transcendence is suitable to be a guru.

 sa-dainya vacane tāṅre

 santoṣa kariyā, kṛṣṇa-dīksā la’ya,